Using Python's Pygments Syntax Highlighter in PHP

 Bridging the Python and PHP Divide

-Knowing now that I would only be truly happy with Pygments, my best option was to write a simple wrapper over the provided command-line interface, which would be the less obtrusive to my PHP application.
-Making this decision now meant that I would have to handle the processing of posts code-snippets before supplying the Markdown parser with the files content.
-Fortunately, before updating my blog I had decided to use the Markdown Extra parser produced by Michel Fortin, which allowed me to enclose code snippets in fenced blocks.
-I had also added the extra restraint of declaring these blocks with three tilde characters and a class language type-hint (~~~ .example).
-This decision proved very useful when producing the example implementation below, though, it can be easily expanded to cater for more code-block declarations.
+Knowing now that I would only be truly happy with Pygments, my best option was to write a simple wrapper over the provided command-line interface.
+This approach would be the least obtrusive to my PHP application.
+Making this decision meant that I would have to handle the processing of posts’ code snippets before supplying the Markdown parser with the file’s content.
+Fortunately, before updating my blog, I had decided to use the Markdown Extra parser produced by Michel Fortin.
+This parser allowed me to enclose code snippets in fenced blocks.
+I had also added the extra constraint of declaring these blocks with three tilde characters and a class language type-hint (~~~ .example).
+This decision proved very useful when producing the example implementation below, and it can be easily expanded to cater for more code-block declarations.

 function pygments($post)